Rules of the Medway MoneyPit Club

 21. TAX LIABILITY

 Membership of the club implies acceptance of proportional tax liability on trading profits made by the club in any tax year.
+Club members are individually responsible for reporting their own tax affairs including any proportional profits or losses made by the club each tax year.

 Decisions made at all meetings will be made on a one member one vote basis.